alexbishopbootcamp/scramblemail/README.md

 ### Additional requirements

-This project requires a mongoDB database for operation.
-This can be configured in ```server/config/connection.js```.
+This project requires a mongoDB database for operation, and uses [CloudMailIn](https://www.cloudmailin.com/) for email services.

 ## Usage